ahmedsam007/NanoJet/Tools/INSTALL_EXTENSION_UPDATE.md

    - Type `about:addons` in the address bar

 3. **Remove the old extension** (if you have it installed):
-   - Find "IDMMac Interceptor" and click "Remove"
+   - Find "NanoJet Interceptor" and click "Remove"

 4. **Install the new version:**
    - Click the gear icon ⚙️ in the top-right